SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-13-3-block-paste-dashboard-action-when-user-wants-to-copy-device-dashboard.md

 ticket: MTM-59834
 version: 1020.13.3
 ---
-Previously it was possible to click **Paste** when copying a device dashboard and pasting it into a group (or vice versa), which resulted in an error.
-Now, the paste button is disabled and information for the reason is provided.
+Previously users were able to copy a device dashboard and paste it into a group (or copy a group dashboard and paste it into a device), which resulted in an error.
+With this change, the paste button is now disabled and information for the reason is provided.